- SEO helps solve the problem of a lengthy B2B sales cycle.

 There’s no single best way to get b2b leads, but rather a collection of strategies that work together to drive results.

 Want to master inbound marketing?
 No other marketing medium is so closely connected to every moving part at once as SEO.
-Because of this, we recommend using SEO as the keystone of your B2B lead generation strategy, both driving the direction of your marketing initiatives while tying your marketing together in an integrated fashion.
+Therefore, we recommend using SEO as the keystone of your B2B lead generation strategy.
+Use organic search to simultaneously inform and integrate your marketing initiatives.

-Using SEO for upstream insights will help you to develop lead generation strategies fully aligned with your audience’s interests and needs.
+Because it’s founded on data and constant iteration, SEO lead generation forces you to remain aligned with your audience’s interests and needs.
 SEO enables you to know exactly which topics your prospective leads are most interested in at each stage of the funnel.
 From there you can dive into understanding search intent to engage more deeply with them and drive them to action.

 By aligning so thoroughly with your target audience and exactly how they think, you attract qualified leads precisely at the time that they are most receptive to your message.